 Treatment is acrried out at 60°- 70°C for 30 mint then rinse and dried.

-• direct dyeing process is comparatively cheap compared with reactive dye process.
+• direct dyeing process is comparatively cheap compared with reactive dye and also vat dye.

 • direct dyeing process is also be used for dyeing of low grade materials.

 • direct dye have good affinity for cellulosic materials and as well as proteins fibres.

 • direct dyeing process is carried out in alkaline bath.

 • uses Nature of direct dye is anionic.

 • direct dyeing process is done at low temp